justb4/justobjects.nl/content/drafts/index.md

 * Episode 18: [Cartography Special](https://tv.osgeo.nl/episode/episode-0018/)
 * Episode 19: [Ten Years of OSGeo.nl - Story in Pictures](https://tv.osgeo.nl/episode/episode-0019/)

-{{< a-img data-href="tv.osgeo.nl" data-src="/uploads/2022/dggs/gis-keyboard.jpg" data-caption="Episode 16 - GIS with your Keyboard"  >}}
+{{< a-img data-href="https://tv.osgeo.nl/episode/episode-0016/" data-src="/uploads/2022/dggs/gis-keyboard.jpg" data-caption="Episode 16 - GIS with your Keyboard"  >}}

 With a real instant-music-composer-performer, [Luciën Greefkes](https://www.muziektaal.nl/) in our team, we together made a [new DGGS leader video](https://www.youtube.com/watch?v=ZrfrcpWR29s).

 ### OSGeo.nl - Ten Year Anniversary

 OSGeo.nl was established on Dec 2, 2011.
-So 10 years and wtill going strong.
+So 10 years, still going strong!
-As we were in a new wave, had a small online event.
-Below the epic picture (by Arnulf Christl) taken at the GIN Congres Utrecht where we got together to start OSGeo.nl.
+On dec 2, 2021 we were in a new wave, so a small online event.
+Below the epic picture (by Arnulf Christl) taken at the GIN Congres Utrecht 2011 where we got together to start OSGeo.nl.

 {{< a-img data-href="https://osgeo.nl/" data-src="/uploads/2022/osgeonl-founding.jpg" data-caption="OSGeo.nl Founding Mothers and Fathers - 2011" >}}

-A special episode of the Big Geo Show presents: [Ten Years of OSGeo.nl - Story in Pictures](https://tv.osgeo.nl/episode/episode-0019/).
+A special episode of the Big Geo Show presents: [Ten Years of OSGeo.nl - Story in Pictures](https://youtu.be/yMAxQEg0fSw).

 ## 5. Geospatial Cloud Services